Saint Helena: Television and Radio

-Satellite ground stations / Earth stations

-In February 2018, the government of St Helena launched the project to attract operators of satellite ground stations to the island who would lease capacity on the planned submarine cable for backhauling and so contribute to the operational costs of the latter.
-Satellite ground stations on St Helena could support communications with satellites in low Earth orbit, including those in polar, equatorial and inclined orbit and with high-throughput satellites in medium Earth as well as Geostationary orbit.

-In 2020, the Policy Statement on Licensing Permanent Earth Stations and Receive Only Earth Stations was endorsed by Executive Council.

 Local newspapers

 The island has two local newspapers, both of which are available online.
 The St Helena Independent has been published since November 2005.
 The Sentinel newspaper was introduced in 2012.
+Saint Helena Island Info is an online resource featuring the history of St. Helena from its discovery to the present day, plus photographs and information about life on St. Helena today.

+Satellite ground stations

+In February 2018, the government of St Helena launched a project to attract low earth orbit satellite operators to install ground stations on the island.
+Leasing backhaul capacity could contribute to operational costs on the submarine cable.
+OneWeb constructed an uplink satellite ground station on St. Helena in 2023, connected to the submarine cable.

 Culture and society

 Education

 The Education and Employment Directorate, formerly the Saint Helena Education Department, in 2000 had its head office in The Canister in Jamestown.
 Education is free and compulsory between the ages of five and 16.
 At the beginning of the academic year 2009–10, 230 students were enrolled in primary school and 286 in secondary school.
 The island has three primary schools for students of age four to 11: Harford, Pilling, and St Paul's.